ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Unlock the secrets to lightning-fast deployments and slashed costs — before your competitors do</blockquote>

 <h3>4.
-Build Apps Without the Need for Local Installations or Environments - <a href="https://medium.com/@vasanthbharathi07/build-apps-without-the-need-for-local-installations-or-environments-a1b38740a0a9" target="_blank" rel="noopener noreferrer">link</a></h3>
+Informational on how doctors performance various health check's, which couldn't be educationally… - <a href="https://medium.com/@ranausman5016871/informational-on-how-doctors-performance-various-health-checks-which-couldn-t-be-educationally-fe3702129a2a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vasanth Bharathi`**
+✍️ **posted by `Muhammad Usman ghani`**

-<blockquote>As a full stack developer,I often juggle multiple projects.
-And I’m sure many developers out there can relate — they don’t work on just…</blockquote>
+<blockquote>Doctor Teaching</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>